broadinstitute/horsefish/scripts/cfos/README.md

 Which schema to use is specified as an input to the upload script at run time.

 How do you define columns?
  Columns of data are defined in the “Fields” section of the JSON document.
-Each column must have a unique column_ID, which is used to identify the column in the input document.
-The column_ID is the value under which the rest of the column information is stored in the JSON dictionary.
+Each column must have a unique column_name, which is used to identify the column in the input document.
+The column_name is the value under which the rest of the column information is stored in the JSON dictionary.

 Note: if you have the same field in multiple tables, the same validation will apply to both, unless they are named something unique.
 AKA: if "filename" in one table should be alphanumeric and in another table should be an integer, you need to name the fields "tablex_filename" and "tabley_filename" to apply different validation.